peritext/peritext/specification/sections/doc-rcc_model.md

 * resource identificator inside () - **required**
 * resource contextualizer (short or long version - see below) inside {} - **optional**

-In modulo default interface behaviour, primary figures are triggered through scroll, and secondary figures through click (as a <a> hyperlink).
+In peritext default interface behaviour, primary figures are triggered through scroll, and secondary figures through click (as a <a> hyperlink).

 Syntax of an inline resource contextualization  :